hcv1027/CarND-PID-Control-Project/README.md

 ### P: Proportional factor

 The output of the proportional factor is the product of gain `Kp` and measured error `cte` (cross track error).
 The higher the proportional gain `Kp` or the error `cte`, the output of proportional factor is higher, too.
-Setting `Kp` too high will cause the vehicle repeatedly overshoot (oscillation), but setting it too low will let vehicle drive out of the big curve.
+Setting `Kp` too high will cause the vehicle overshoot too much, but setting it too low will let vehicle drive out of the big curve.
 [This video](https://youtu.be/PAan8YH93cE) is the result of only using the proportional factor, setting `Kp` as `0.171`.
-You can see that the vehicle repeatly overshoot and finally drive out of the track.
+You can see that the vehicle overshoot too much and finally drive out of the track.
+Also, only use proportional factor will cause the effect of oscillation.

 ### D: Derivative factor